Load Calculation, It's The Only Way To Know...

 In the early days of the industry, hvac companies made an educated guess to determine the heat gain and loss for the home.
 The guess was based almost exclusively on the square footage of the home and was not even close to being accurate.
 The main concern of the hvac company was to make sure the unit was big enough so they would not be sued.
 Therefore, they usually installed a unit that was much bigger than required.

-Later, an organization called the Air Conditioning Contractors Of America was formed.
-They developed standards and a method to more accurately find the homes' heat gain and loss.
+Later, an organization called the Air Conditioning Contractors Of America (ACCA) was formed.
+They developed standards and a method to more accurately find the home's heat gain and loss.
 It involved many complex mathematical equations and required a lot of time to perform.
 Therefore, most contractors did not use the system.

 With the age of computers, this process has become even more accurate and requires less time.
 The computer software takes into account every detail of the construction of the home and how it affects the heat gain and loss.
 The software is pretty expensive and therefore many contractors still guess and hope for the best.